hellojwilde/react-pick/README.md

 `npm install hellojwilde/react-combobox`

 You'll need to make sure you're including the `styles.css` file in the root of the npm module in your app somehow.
+Or write a better stylesheet for your own site.

 ## Demo